- CUPS-PDF requires root privileges since it has to modify file ownerships.

 (You can disable SELinux for CUPS by "setsebool -P cupsd_disable_trans 1"

-or have a look at contrib/SELinux-HOWTO to make it work)
+or have a look at the SELinux-HOWTO below to make it work)

 - On MacOSX you will have to use pstopdf instead of AFPL GhostScript (see README).